huazzers/desma126/docs/4-basicinput-ui-lights-camera.md

     if (Input.GetKey(KeyCode.Space)){
         Debug.Log("Spacebar is held down.");
         //will keep sending console message
-        //for as long as player holds down the spacebar.
+        //for as long as player holds down the button.
     }
 }
 ```